Frequently Asked Questions for Care Recipients

 How do I keep track of Care Providers’ time?

 Our Care Providers use an online tracking tool to manage their hours.
 They clock in when they arrive at the client’s house, and clock out when they leave.
 You will have access to those details when the weekly statement is sent to you on Monday via email.
 If you have concerns about the Care Provider clocking in early or arriving late, please discuss that directly with the Care Provider.
 If the problem persists, notify the CareGivers.com staff to see what changes can be made.

 What are the fees associated with the service?

-Your cost is $20.60 per hour of care.
+Your cost is $20.60 per hour of care in most locations.
+In New York City, the rate is $24.00 per hour of care.
 We require a two hour minimum of care per scheduled visit.